penao7/FullstackMOOC/BlogApp/blogappserver/README.md

 # Blog-App Server

-This server is implemented using [Apollo GraphQL](/https://www.apollographql.com/) server for [Blog-App Client](/BlogApp/blogappclient).
+This server is implemented using Node.js together with Express.js for [Blog-App Client](/BlogApp/blogappclient).